steve-bang/saboobo/README.md

 # SaBooBo

 A project for food store app with multiple Merchant join free.
-A simple microservice architecture.
+A simple microservice architecture and deploy on Kubernet Azure Service.

 # Getting Started
 This version of eShop is based on .NET 9.